QuangLyHo/jira-clone-spring-boot/README.md

 No local MySQL or env vars required — the integration test spins up its own MySQL via Testcontainers, and Flyway builds its schema from the same migrations used in step 1 above.

 ## Roadmap
-- Pagination/filtering on list endpoints
-- Dockerfile + docker-compose for the app itself
 - Deploy to a live host
 - Frontend (last, once there's something live to point it at)